 - Christie will help you through the joint divorce or custody case court process – before and after the hearing.

-- If you don’t have joint children, then, in all likelihood, the judge will review and then sign your divorce documents in his/her chambers within two weeks of you mailing them to the court.
+- If you don’t have joint minor children, then the judge will read and then sign your divorce documents in his/her chambers within 4 weeks of you mailing them.

 - If you have joint minor children, then you folks will have an online court hearing during which the judge will ask you a few questions regarding the custody, parenting time, and/or child support.